 You can start by making homemade cheeses such as ricotta and my jalapeno popper cheese ball that complement cured meats.
 And once you’ve made the ricotta, you can make a spicy ricotta dip (you can find this dip recipe in the pinwheel recipe).
 Oh, and don’t forget the homemade chocolates!

 What To Put On A Charcuterie Board?

-Be kind with yourself here.
+Be kind to yourself here.
 There are no “real rules” when it comes to what you should include.
 Just think of textured variety when you pick out your meats and cheeses.
 And have fun when picking out the sides.

 Cheap Charcuterie Board Ideas On A Budget

 If visiting a fancy cheese or specialty meat shop is not in your budget, head to your nearest Aldi’s or Trader Joe’s.

 Aldi’s is a grocery store that originated in Germany and has made its way out to the USA, and wow, they do have some delicious meats and European cheeses.
 And you can’t beat their prices!

 Do you need more charcuterie inspiration?
 Check out this best-selling book that gives unique board ideas for any charcuterie occasion!

 Purchase Beautiful Boards: 50 Amazing Snack Boards For Any Occasion on AMAZON.